nova-nguyen/Data-System-Coursework/weekly/week_11.md

 Wednesday: We will see how these composite/joined tables give us additional power when we do group by and aggregation, and also how we can use a subquery, often which contains a joined table, as part of a larger query.

-Friday: We will launch into some of the most important principles for when we need to create **our own** databases.
-SQL for table creation and for population of tables with data will be covered as time permits.
+Friday: We will launch into some of the most important principles for when we need to create **our own** databases, including those related to the design of tables and their fields.

 ---